LiteObject/deep-search-with-agents/LLM_ARCHITECTURE_GUIDE.md

 ## Conclusion

 The LLM system architecture provides a robust, flexible foundation for AI integration in the Deep Search Agents project.
-The enhanced system in `deep_agents_custom/llm/` is now the sole implementation after successful migration and legacy code cleanup.
+The enhanced system in `deep_agents_custom/llm/` is the sole implementation after successful migration and legacy code cleanup.

 All agents in the `deep_agents_custom` implementation automatically use the enhanced LLM system with intelligent fallbacks.
-The architecture supports both local deployment with Ollama and cloud integration with OpenAI and Anthropic, providing flexibility for different deployment scenarios and requirements.
+The architecture supports local deployment with Ollama, cloud integration with OpenAI and Anthropic, and automatic provider selection for optimal performance.

-**Current Status**: ✅ Migration complete - legacy code removed, all components using enhanced system.
+**Current Status**: ✅ Production-ready enhanced system with comprehensive adapter support.

 ---